Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Tumor-like formations in the form of cavities separated from the surrounding tissues can form in various organs, including the spleen.
-A spleen cyst (ICD-10 code D73.4) is considered rare because it does not always manifest itself, and it is not so easy to find it in the spleen covered with the peritoneum.
-Often a cyst of this localization is detected during an examination of the abdominal cavity for a completely different reason.
-[1]
+A splenic cyst (code D73.4 according to ICD-10) is considered rare, since it does not always manifest itself, and it is not so easy to detect it in the spleen covered with peritoneum.
+Often, a cyst of this localization is detected during an examination of the abdominal cavity for a completely different reason. [ 1 ]

 Epidemiology

-The widespread use of ultrasound and CT of the abdominal organs has led to the fact that spleen cysts have begun to be detected more often, and now they account for 1% of all diagnosed pathologies of this organ, and only 0.07% of diseases in the general population (according to some other data, 0, 5-2%).
+The widespread use of ultrasound and CT of abdominal organs has led to the fact that spleen cysts have become more frequently detected, and now they make up 1% of all diagnosed pathologies of this organ, and only 0.07% of diseases in the general population (according to some other data, 0.5-2%).

-Types of spleen cysts differing in origin have different causes of formation and histological features.
+Different types of splenic cysts have different causes of formation and histological features.

-Nonparasitic cysts and a parasitic cyst of the spleen (echinococcal) are distinguished.
-Nonparasitic cysts of the spleen can be epithelial (true) cysts or pseudocysts (false cysts).
-[3], [4]
+Non-parasitic cysts and parasitic cysts of the spleen (echinococcal) are distinguished.
+Non-parasitic cysts of the spleen can be epithelial (true) cysts or pseudocysts (false cysts). [ 3 ], [ 4 ]

-Primary epithelial (epidermoid) cysts of the spleen are congenital, most often solitary (solitary) and rather large (with serous fluid inside).
-Their formation is associated with impaired embryonic (intrauterine) development or genetically determined defects.
-This spleen cyst in a child or adolescent is the most common.
-[5], [6]
+Primary epithelial (epidermoid) cysts of the spleen are congenital, most often single (solitary) and quite large (with serous fluid inside).
+Their formation is associated with disorders of embryonic (intrauterine) development or genetically determined defects.
+Such a cyst of the spleen in a child or adolescent is the most common. [ 5 ], [ 6 ]

-Most pseudocysts - the walls of which are made of fibrous tissue, but inside are not lined with epithelium - arise from blunt trauma to the abdomen in the spleen area with accumulation of blood (hematoma).
-A similar cyst in the spleen in an adult is usually filled with blood and dead cells.
-In a third of cases, its membrane undergoes calcification, and then a calcified or calcified spleen cyst is determined.
-[7], [8]
+Most pseudocysts – the walls of which are made of fibrous tissue but are not lined with epithelium – arise from blunt abdominal trauma to the spleen with accumulation of blood (hematoma).
+Such a cyst in the spleen of an adult is usually filled with blood and dead cells.
+In a third of cases, its lining undergoes calcification, and then a calcified or calcified splenic cyst is determined. [ 7 ], [ 8 ]

 A pseudocyst can be the result of infections, splenic infarction (for example, with thrombosis of the splenic artery), and with pancreatitis, such a cystic formation appears not only in the pancreas, but also in the spleen.

-In addition to splenic infarction, the cause of a vascular splenic cyst can be peliosis - the presence of small cysts filled with blood on the surface of the spleen.
+In addition to splenic infarction, a vascular splenic cyst may be caused by peliosis, the presence of small blood-filled cysts on the surface of the spleen.

-A parasitic or echinococcal cyst of the spleen is formed as a result of infection with eggs and primary larvae of the parasitic tapeworm Echinococcus granulosus - echinococcus , which enter the body through the gastrointestinal tract and with the blood stream into the internal organs.
-The walls of these cysts are also often calcified.
-[9], [10]
+A parasitic or echinococcal cyst of the spleen is formed as a result of infection with eggs and primary larvae of the parasitic tapeworm Echinococcus granulosus - echinococcus, which enter the body through the gastrointestinal tract and with the bloodstream - into the internal organs.
+The walls of these cysts are also often calcified. [ 9 ], [ 10 ]

 Risk factors

-Risk factors for the development of a splenic infarction, which can cause the formation of a vascular cyst, are associated with thrombi of the artery supplying the spleen with blood, atherosclerosis, systemic connective tissue diseases, and leukemia.
-And the risk of developing peliosis increases with chronic alcoholism, HIV, tuberculosis, taking anabolic steroids and oral contraceptives.
-[11]
+Risk factors for the development of splenic infarction, which can cause the formation of a vascular cyst, are associated with thrombi in the artery supplying the spleen with blood, atherosclerosis, systemic connective tissue diseases, and leukemia.
+The risk of developing peliosis increases with chronic alcoholism, HIV, tuberculosis, and the use of anabolic steroids and oral contraceptives. [ 11 ]

 Pathogenesis

-Any of the above causes can negatively affect the liver and cause tissue damage.
+Any of the above causes can negatively affect the spleen and cause tissue damage.

-Considering the pathogenesis of cystic formation in the spleen, experts emphasize its importance as one of the organs of the body's immune system , as well as multifunctionality, including the deposition of erythrocytes and platelets, the production of leukocytes and antibodies, the metabolism of hemoglobin from spent erythrocytes, phagocytosis and blood filtration (including from products apoptosis and pathological necrosis and toxic substances).
+When considering the pathogenesis of cyst formation in the spleen, experts emphasize its importance as one of the organs of the body's immune system, as well as its multifunctionality, including the deposition of erythrocytes and platelets, the production of leukocytes and antibodies, the metabolism of hemoglobin from spent erythrocytes, phagocytosis and filtration of blood (including from apoptosis products and pathological necrosis and toxic substances).

-How primary (congenital) cysts form in the spleen, until the researchers finally figured out, but suggested several versions.
-[12]
+Researchers have not yet definitively determined how primary (congenital) cysts form in the spleen, but have suggested several versions. [ 12 ]

-The formation of the spleen in the dorsal part of the mesentery from the mesodermal mesenchyme (with the participation of hematopoietic stem and dendritic cells) begins at the beginning of the second month of pregnancy, and until its completion, the spleen is a hematopoietic organ that synthesizes erythrocytes.
+The formation of the spleen in the dorsal part of the mesentery from the mesodermal mesenchyme (with the participation of hematopoietic stem and dendritic cells) begins at the beginning of the second month of pregnancy, and until its completion the spleen is an organ of hematopoiesis, synthesizing erythrocytes.

-The characteristic structure of the organ (lobules, trabeculae, parenchyma, venous system) is formed from the 15th week of gestation, and from about 18-19 weeks the stage of accumulation and differentiation of lymphocytes (T-cells) begins.
-[13]
+The characteristic structure of the organ (lobules, trabeculae, parenchyma, venous system) is formed from the 15th week of gestation, and from approximately the 18th-19th week the stage of accumulation and differentiation of lymphocytes (T-cells) begins. [ 13 ]

-So, the formation of cysts can be the result of the introduction of cells of the mesothelial membrane of the peritoneum into the splenic grooves of the fetus (and their metaplasia) or the inclusion of the endoderm of the inner germ layer into the lymphatic space or pulp of a developing organ.
+So, the formation of cysts can be the result of the introduction of cells of the mesothelial membrane of the peritoneum into the splenic grooves of the fetus (and their metaplasia) or the inclusion of the endoderm of the internal germ layer into the lymphatic space or pulp of the forming organ.

-The mechanism of development of an echinococcal cyst is due to parasitic invasion: entering the spleen tissue in the blood stream, the primary larvae of the tapeworm Echinococcus granulosus are transformed into the next stage - the Finn, which is a shell-covered capsule for the further development of the parasite.
-Around these capsules a parasitic cyst of the spleen or liver is formed.
-[14]
+The mechanism of development of an echinococcal cyst is caused by parasitic invasion: entering the spleen tissues with the bloodstream, the primary larvae of the tapeworm Echinococcus granulosus are transformed into the next stage - a finna, which is a capsule covered with a shell for further development of the parasite.
+Around these capsules, a parasitic cyst of the spleen or liver is formed. [ 14 ]

-When a small spleen cyst is accidentally detected, symptoms are absent in most patients.
-But with larger sizes, the first signs can manifest themselves in the form of uncomfortable sensations on the left in the hypochondrium and the presence of a painless mass in the upper left abdomen (found in a third of patients on palpation).
+When a small splenic cyst is accidentally detected, most patients have no symptoms.
+However, when it is larger, the first signs may be discomfort on the left side of the hypochondrium and a painless mass in the upper left abdomen (detectable by palpation in a third of patients).

-In addition, belching, rapid satiety when eating, aching pain in the left side , nausea and sometimes vomiting after eating, flatulence, diarrhea may appear .
+In addition, the following may appear: belching, rapid satiety when eating, aching pain in the left side, nausea and sometimes vomiting after eating, flatulence, diarrhea.

-Also, on examination, spleen edema and splenomegaly may be noted , especially if it is a parasitic cyst.
-Also, with an echinococcal cyst, there is general weakness and the temperature rises slightly.
+Also, during examination, swelling of the spleen and splenomegaly may be noted, especially if it is a parasitic cyst.
+Also, with an echinococcal cyst, there is general weakness and a slight increase in temperature.

-A congenital spleen cyst in a fetus can be detected during prenatal ultrasound, starting from the 20th week of pregnancy.
-A larger congenital cyst in the spleen of a newborn can be palpable on palpation and, if enlarged, cause symptoms of vomiting and intestinal upset.
-Most often it is a solitary or solitary cyst of the spleen in newborns.
+A congenital cyst of the spleen in the fetus can be detected during a prenatal ultrasound, starting from the 20th week of pregnancy.
+A larger congenital cyst in the spleen of a newborn can be felt during a palpatory examination and, if enlarged, cause symptoms such as vomiting and intestinal upset.
+Most often, this is a single or solitary cyst of the spleen in newborns.

 Read also: